EpistasisLab/pmlb/CONTRIBUTING.md

 ### How to submit a contribution

 1. Verify the source for the dataset.
+    - Often the place to start is an internet search of the dataset name.
+    Most datasets can be found in [OpenML](https://www.openml.org/), [the UC Irvine ML repository](http://archive.ics.uci.edu/ml/index.php), or [Kaggle](www.kagggle.com).
-2. Fill in the missing information on the dataset's metadata.yaml file.
+2. Update the information on the dataset's metadata.yaml file.
+Refer to the [metadata template file](metadata_template.yaml) or [wine_quality_red](datasets/wine_quality_red/metadata.yaml) as an example.
 3. Issue a pull request for your changes.
 In the pull request, document how you verified the source of the dataset, for example, by performing a checksum on the data.
 Include any information to help us independently check that what you have added is accurate.

 # Contributing a new dataset